 in NJ, when submitted as part of a prime consultant's technical proposal.

 A "professional service" is described under N.J.S.A.
 45:8-28(b) (rtf 49k).
 All entities rendering such service

 as defined, are sub-consultants.
 All sub-consultants require Cost Basis

 Approval as of the closing date of the solicitation.

-All entities submitted as part of the prime consultant's technical proposal which will not render or offer "professional services" as
+All entities submitted as part of the prime consultant's technical proposal that will not render or offer "professional services" as

-To obtain approval, you project accounting system must reconcile with
+To obtain approval, your project accounting system must reconcile with

 your financial accounting system and must be capable of segregating

 and accumulating both direct and indirect costs on an individual project

 basis.
 It should also provide for identification and segregation of